 - B.S.
 1989.
 Animal Ecology with Honors & Distinction — biotechnology emphasis, Iowa State University, Ames, IA.

-- Associate Director, UGA Institute of Bioinformatics
+- Director, UGA Institute of Bioinformatics

 Areas of Expertise